 Municipal holiday calculation: time period-based and calendar information formula elements and leap year

-If holidays are paid using a holiday calculation method with time period or calendar-based formula elements, such as "Calendar days in the pay period" or "Weekdays in the pay period," values are fetched from the next year.
+If you use a holiday calculation method with time period-based elements, such as "Calendar days in the pay period" or "Weekdays in the pay period," values are fetched from the next year.

 April - December